Log in

 • Newspaper shops, night shops and shops in petrol stations without requiring online sales.

-• Logistics activities on behalf of third parties: being the receipt, storage, weighing, packaging, labelling, order preparation, stock management or shipment of raw materials, goods or products in the various stages of their economic cycle, without producing new semi-finished or finished raw materials, goods or products.
+• Logistic activities on behalf of third parties: being the receipt, storage, weighing, packaging, labelling, order preparation, stock management or shipment of raw materials, goods or products in the various stages of their economic cycle, without producing new semi-finished or finished raw materials, goods or products.

 Only for new employees